dotnet/runtime/docs/coreclr/building/freebsd-instructions.md

 Git Setup
 ---------

-This guide assumes that you've cloned the coreclr repository into `~/git/coreclr` on your FreeBSD machine and the corefx and coreclr repositories into `D:\git\corefx` and `D:\git\coreclr` on Windows.
+This guide assumes that you've cloned the corefx and coreclr repositories into `~/git/corefx` and `~/git/coreclr` on your FreeBSD machine and the corefx and coreclr repositories into `D:\git\corefx` and `D:\git\coreclr` on Windows.
 If your setup is different, you'll need to pay careful attention to the commands you run.
 In this guide, I'll always show what directory I'm in on both the FreeBSD and Windows machine.

 Build the Runtime
 =================